We earn commissions from brands listed on this site, which influences how listings are presented.

 Car repairs can significantly impact your cost of ownership and even affect your insurance premiums.
 That's why it's essential to compare our top car insurance providers before buying a new car to find the right policy for your needs and budget.

-In this article, we'll explore the 10 most expensive cars to repair, focusing on why these vehicles are costly to maintain and how this affects insurance rates.
+In this guide, we reveal the top 10 most expensive cars to repair, explain why these vehicles cost more to maintain, and explore how this affects your long-term ownership costs — including insurance premiums.

 Why Maintenance Costs Matter for Insurance